dead-claudia/thallium/docs/api/thallium.md

 t.asyncSkip("name", callback)
 ```

 This defines an asynchronous test.
 The callback can either take an extra `done` argument, return a thenable, or return an iterator of thenables and/or plain objects.
-Generators work as callbacks.
-Also, it does detect extra `done` calls and reports them accordingly.
+Also, it does detect extra `done` calls and reports them accordingly, if a `done` argument is called.

 ```js
 const fs = require("fs")